FabioCaffarello/labdata-tcc/libs/golang/ddd/domain/repositories/database/mock/schema-vault/README.md

 - `FindAllByServiceAndProvider`: Simulates finding all schema entities by service and provider.
 - `FindAllBySourceAndProvider`: Simulates finding all schema entities by source and provider.
 - `FindAllByServiceAndSourceAndProvider`: Simulates finding all schema entities by service, source, and provider.
+- `FindOneByServiceAndSourceAndProviderAndSchemaType`: Simulates finding one schema entitiy by service, source, provider and schema type.

 ### Example Test Using the Mock